fontforge/fontforge/doc/sphinx/ui/dialogs/validation.rst

 they can't.

-* If a glyph contains a reference which is drawn in the wrong direction then you can't fix it in the refering glyph.
+* If a glyph contains a reference which is drawn in the wrong direction then you can't fix it in the referring glyph.
 * If a glyph contains two references which intersect one another, then Remove Overlap can't fix them.
 You must inline the references before you can correct them.